jaredsohn/mutetab/README.md

 2. Download the contents of this repository and place it into OpenForge's src folder.

-3. Download [mutetab_build](https://github.com/jaredsohn/mutetab_build) and place the contents into the OpenForge folder.
+3. Download [mutetab_build](https://github.com/jaredsohn/mutetab_build) (will be posted soon) and place the contents into the OpenForge folder.

 4. From the OpenForge folder, make 'z' executable and run it to create a new build.
 (You can find it in development/chrome.)